The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: The complement of a smooth anticanonical divisor

 Let $H_\lambda:\hat{N} \to \mathbb{R}$ be a linear Hamiltonian of slope $\lambda>1$.
 The Borman-Sheridan class was defined in \cite{ganatrapomerleano21,tonkonog19}.
 There is an acceleration map

 where $H$ is the quadratic Hamiltonian from Section \ref{subsubsection:nonnegativity}.
 We then set

 As noted in Section \ref{subsec:finiteness-results}, the class $b$ admits a unique cochain level representative $\beta$, which gives rise to our Maurer-Cartan element.
-Our remaining task is to explain the cohomological finiteness properties of $b$ (Lemma \ref{th:h-finite}, Lemma \ref{th:a-proper}), which were only stated in that section.
+Our remaining task is to explain the cohomological finiteness properties of $b$ (Lemma \ref{th:h-finite}, Lemma \ref{th:a-proper}).

 \begin{proof}[Proof of Lemma \ref{th:h-finite}] This is very similar to a special case of \cite[Theorem 5.30]{ganatra-pomerleano20}; we will summarize the proof in a form suitable for our purpose.
 (Just like the definition of the Borman-Sheridan class, the argument in \cite{ganatra-pomerleano20} uses direct limits of Floer cohomologies of linear Hamiltonians as a model for symplectic cohomology, as opposed to the quadratic Hamiltonians used here; however, the isomorphism between the two models, given by acceleration maps, is compatible with pair-of-pants products, so all results about multiplicative structures carry over.)
 The argument from \cite{ganatra-pomerleano20} is based on the following properties of symplectic cohomology and the Borman-Sheridan class. \begin{itemize} \itemsep.5em \item There is a multiplicative spectral sequence converging to symplectic cohomology, with